 Also unlike the end of the previous fall semester, University Dean of Student Affairs Donna Eddleman announced on Jan.
 4 that student organizations would withhold from hosting indoor gatherings and meetings, that indoor social gatherings could not exceed four persons, and that only enrolled students and university personnel are allowed inside residence halls until Jan.
-21. However, on the 21st, the Dean announced protocols would be extended until the 31st of January because of increased concern over community members not complying with the measures in place.
+21. However, on the 21st, the Dean announced protocols would be extended until the 31st of January because of increased concern over community members not complying to the measures in place.

 Finally, temporary enhanced safety protocols were lifted on Feb.
-1, meaning students could eat inside of the Irvine Commons again instead of the grab-and-go procedure.
+1, meaning students could eat inside of the Irvine Commons again instead of the grab and go procedure.
 Student organizations are now permitted to hold meetings indoors again– with masks of course.

 Students of the University of Redlands had mixed reactions to the lifted protocols surrounding indoor gatherings.

 “We’re still in this uncertainty,” said Carlos Chavez ‘23.
 “I don’t think the university is really focusing on major protocols and really caring for the student body as far as protection they might need.”
-He pointed out that weekly COVID case reports may not encompass the true number of positive cases on campus because not all students are complying with the seven to ten-day testing requirement.
+He pointed out that weekly COVID case reports may not encompass the true number of positive cases on campus because not all students are complying with the seven to ten day testing requirement.

 “I think [indoor dining] should be allowed.
 It makes sense, we pay for it,” said Kylie Robinson ‘24.
 “We should be able to have access to it.”